biolab/orange3-datafusion/doc/meanfuser.md

 - **Fusion Graph**

-  Collective matrix.
+  A relational scheme of a data compendium.

 - **Relation**

-  Relations between two groups of objects.
+  Relationships between two groups of objects.

 **Outputs**:

 - **Mean-fitted fusion graph**

-  Mean-fitted collective matrix.
+  Mean fuser.

 - **Relation**

-  Relations between two groups of objects.
+  Relationships between two groups of objects.

 Description
 -----------

-The widget calculates latent mean values from the input matrix.
+The widget completes each relation matrix at the input using the values obtained by averaging known values in matrix rows, columns or in the entire data matrix.

 ![Mean Fuser widget](images/MeanFuser-stamped.png)

-1. Select the factor for mean calculation:
+1. Select the axis for mean value calculation:
    - **rows**
    - **columns**
    - **all**
-2. Output completed relations for a selected matrix.
+2. Output selected relation matrix, where unknown matrix elements are replaced with mean values.

 Example
 -------

 **Mean Fuser** widget is useful for comparing RMSE values in **Completion Scoring** widget for the input data set.
-In the example below we have selected a subset, fed it into **Fusion Graph** and from there into **Completion Scoring** for evaluation.
-We also fed the out-of-the-sample data from **Matrix Sampler** and the mean values from **Mean Fuser** into the widget for scoring.
+In the example below we have sampled movie ratings, fed the in-sample data into **Fusion Graph** and from there into **Completion Scoring** for evaluation.
+We also fed the out-of-sample data from **Matrix Sampler** into **Completion Scoring** widget as out-of-sample data is needed to assess how well the predicted values correspond to the true data.
+Finally, we compare prediction to those obtained by **Mean Fuser**.

 <img src="images/MeanFuser-Example.png" alt="image" width="600">